paschalogu/DevOps-Task/README.md

 - locally installed Kubernetes cluster - Microk8s
 - Kubernetes command line tool - kubectl
 - Helm Installed
-- A sample application: Voting App that shows result
+- A sample application: Voting App with front end and backend that shows result on the results page

 To run the app locally run the below command:

-Clone the repository:
+### Clone the repository:
 ```
 git clone https://github.com/paschalogu/DevOps-Task.git
 ```